ekoindia/empages/_faq/dmt_high_limit_merchant.md

 ## 5. What are the charges for  merchants and distributors on this product?

-1. Merchant Commission
-   1. Transaction amount Rs 1-24999: 0.50% of transaction amount
+1. Transaction amount ₹ 1-24999: 0.50% of transaction amount
-   1. Transaction amount Rs 25000 and above:  Rs 125
+1. Transaction amount ₹ 25000 and above:  ₹ 125
-1. Distributor Commission
-   1. Transaction amount Rs 1-24999: 0.20% of transaction amount
-   1. Transaction amount Rs 25000 and above:  Rs 90

-Charges will be same irrespective of the merchant plan
+Charges will be same irrespective of the merchant plan.

 ## 6. What do I need to ensure before getting this product?